Mt-Lampert/htmx_on_fiber/JOURNAL.md

 ## 2024-02-19 22:04

+- [x] Read the final part of the HTMX Bible chapter
+- [x] Add more well-formed TODOs
 - [x] implement `GET /contacts/:id/edit`

 Easy as pie.
 Just had to copy and adapt the database code from `SingleView()`